-The Leap to Know pre-literacy school readiness app has been developed by a team of experienced teachers, artists and developers.
-It targets pre-literacy children (even older ones) who may not have played on a tablet before.
+The Leap to Know pre-literacy app is an interactive school-readiness programme.
+It works off-line on Android tablets.
+A team of experienced teachers, content specialists and developers is responsible for its ongoing development.
+The app targets pre-literacy children (even older ones) who may not have played on a tablet before.
 Children who need to develop their English listening, speaking and reading skills will benefit from the app too.

-Completing this pre-literacy school readiness programme will ensure the following measurable outcomes:
+Completing the Leap to Know pre-literacy app will ensure the following measurable outcomes:

 The pre-literacy app is available in English and Swahili.
-It can easily be translated and configured for use in different languages and we plan to translate it in the most important South African languages.
+It can easily be translated and configured for use in different languages.
+We now plan to translate it in the most important South African languages.

 The entire Leap to Know app, once fully developed, will guide young learners to teach themselves reading, writing and numeracy skills.
 We are furthermore positioned to test the app in various venues, gather information about user interaction from the app and improve it on a continuous basis.